funkhaus/wp-shopify/README.md

 ## Reference

-All custom components contain two [slots](https://vuejs.org/v2/guide/components.html#Named-Slots), one named `before` and one fallback slot that is rendered below the component's content.
+All custom components contain two [slots](https://vuejs.org/v2/guide/components.html#Named-Slots), one named `before` and one fallback slot that is rendered after the component's content.

 * `product-add` - Creates a button that fires the `addToCart` event.